 Described by CBC Radio as “a truly original interpretive voice,” pianist Patrick Cashin is becoming known as a distinctive presence on the Canadian music scene.
 He designs powerful recitals centred around the best of the piano repertoire, and speaks warmly to audiences on and off stage about what makes the music great.
 Patrick particularly enjoys playing Mozart piano concertos, where he improvises and composes cadenzas in the style of Mozart.

-Having grown up in St. John’s, Newfoundland, a small, colourful city where it is common for young musicians to play in various styles, Patrick is able to draw from a wide array of influences.
+Having grown up in St. John’s, Newfoundland, a small, colourful city where it is common for musicians to play in multiple genres, Patrick is able to draw from a wide array of influences.
 The long list of activities on his resume includes playing double bass for jazz sessions in some of St. John’s seediest bars, touring Eastern Canada as bassist in a rock band, sailing the Pacific Ocean playing ABBA songs in a cruise ship band, playing in pit orchestras for musicals, and short stints as a church organist, percussionist, and bass singer in an award-winning amateur choir.
 While focusing in recent years on the piano, he remains forever a musical omnivore, attending live performances in Montréal of everything from the Bach Passions to contemporary jazz and electronic music.